asterics/AsTeRICS-Grid-Helper/wordforms/README.md

 This PHP script is a web-based tool for scraping German verb conjugations from Wiktionary.
 It processes the conjugation tables and provides the data in either JSON or CSV format, based on the user's request.

+## Including 2 Versions

+### 1 - with dependencies - dep

+Scraper with dependencies, which improves code structure.

+Dependencies used:
+1. Guzzle: For HTTP requests.
+2. Symfony DomCrawler: For HTML parsing.

+### 2 - no dependencies - ndep

+Backup version in case somehting went wrong with "dep".

 ## How it works

 1. The scraper.php performs a GET request